 Unless you’ve been under a rock, you already know that the markets have been experiencing turbulence lately.
-And you don’t need to be told what’s happening in the U.S. and world economies—with a trade war looming and instability rampant, we could be in rough seas for some time.
+And you don’t need to be told what’s happening in the U.S. and world economies—with a trade war underway and instability rampant, we could be in rough seas for some time.

 What can your business do—what must it do—to survive and even thrive in turbulent times?
 Consider these topics and tactics.